-In this solution, as specified in clause 5.2.1 of TS 23.503 [4], the SM-PCF does not support N15 reference point while the UE-PCF does not support N7 reference point.
-For URSP delivery from UE-PCF in 5GC to the UE in EPS, the SMF+PGW-C needs to receive the updated URSP from the UE-PCF, so that the URSP is transparently delivered to the UE via SGW and MME.
-This solution proposes the interface between the UE-PCF and the SM-PCF to forward the UE Policy (including the list of PSI, and URSP), and the acknowledgement on UE reception of UE Policy.
+According to clause 5.2.1 of TS 23.503 [4], the SM-PCF does not support N15 reference point while the UE-PCF does not support N7 reference point.
+In this solution, for URSP delivery from UE-PCF in 5GC to the UE in EPS, the UE Policy Association establishment between SM-PCF and UE-PCF is proposed.
+The URSP can be transparently delivered to the UE via SM-PCF, SMF+PGW-C, SGW, and MME.
 The architecture is shown in Figure 6.20.1-1.